 Regular stock trades are $9.99 with options trades costing $9.99, plus $.75 per contract.
 All trades are flat-rate commissions, meaning there are no gimmicks to watch out for, and hyper-active traders can get their rate as low as $6.99 if they make 1,500-plus trades per quarter.

-Etrade does stand out from its competitors with its mutual fund commissions, which run $19.99 per trade.
-Charles Schwab, Fidelity, and TD Ameritrade charge $49.95, $75, and $49.99, respectively.
+ETRADE does stand out from its competitors with its mutual fund commissions, which run $19.99 per trade.
+Charles Schwab, Fidelity, and TD Ameritrade charge $76, $49.95, and $49.99, respectively.
 As far as total selection, the broker offers more than 8,000 to choose from.

-Lastly, I found that Etrade has a reputable offering of commission-free ETFs, an offering that has become increasingly popular industry-wide in the last few years.
-While the broker does not quite match TD Ameritrade's 100-plus commission-free ETFs offering, there are 92 in total.
+Lastly, I found that ETRADE has a reputable offering of commission-free ETFs, an offering that has become increasingly popular industry-wide in the last few years.
+While the broker does not quite match Charles Schwab's and TD Ameritrade's 100-plus commission-free ETFs offerings, there are 92 in total.

 |Etrade||TD Ameritrade||Fidelity||Charles Schwab||Scottrade|

-Performing research on Etrade is simple and user friendly.
+Performing research on ETRADE is simple and user-friendly.
 After pulling up a quote for Apple clients see a quick overview of key statistics alongside a mini chart of the current day's action, alert setup, buy and sell buttons, headlines, price analysis from Trefis research, a company overview description, and a box highlighting some of the recent analyst research reports.
-And that is just the default page.

 The charting functionality was something I particularly enjoyed, as I could popout the chart box into its own window and then enlarge it to take full advantage of my 24-inch monitor.
 Adjusting settings and adding studies alongside company event data such as splits, dividends, earnings, and insider trades was helpful.
 The standout feature here was the ability to display post-hours trading activity, which is great to use during earnings season.